How to Avoid Common Mistakes When Making a Chain Link Fence with Privacy Slats

 Messing Up Utility Lines

-You can dial the number “811” and get an employee to come out and show you where water piping and other utility lines are on your property at no cost.
+When building a chain link fence with privacy slats, you can dial the number “811” and get an employee to come out and show you where water piping and other utility lines are on your property at no cost.
 You really don’t want to hit one of these when you’re digging holes for your posts.
 It’s almost always going to be a negative result.
 Plus, if someone comes out for free from the local utility company, then you really don’t lose anything to be cautious about this.

 Putting Post Holes in the Wrong Order